palautatan/palautatan.github.io/index.md

 <img src="images/iidata_banner.jpg">

 ## My Data Science Endeavors
 Hi, my name is Edie.
 I enjoy boba, stress cleaning, and curating Spotify playlists.
-Trust me, you'll like them. <a href="">Here, have them</a>.
+Trust me, you'll like them. <a href="https://open.spotify.com/user/edieaudio">Here, have them</a>.
 I almost have a BS in Statistics.
 Almost.
 Since I am a statistics major, I should like statistics and data science.
 I particularly like 141B.
 It's my favorite class.
 Hi, James!

 ```python
 for person in world: